 I was unsure what to do with my life.
 Looking back, I often wish that I had had the forethought to have enlisted in the Coast Guard, and have remained close to the sea.
 Or, perhaps, have returned to Sasebo.
 Hindsight is a phantom that perpetually haunts dreamers however, and, as I grow older, my list of what I should have done greatly surpasses that of what I hope to accomplish.
 I do understand that quantity is not quality, and that peace of mind is priceless, and simple, and viable.
 I was young then, and providence teased me with a re-introductory position (for returning Viet Nam vets) with the Federal Government in Boulder, Colorado.
 I was offered a temporary appointment as a personnel clerk.
 The mountains sounded fresh and inviting.
 I put thoughts of searching for Pappy on hold, and accepted the position.

 I moved inland to the mountains, away from the saline fluid of origin.
 The Earth is our great Mother, and we should honor her.
 Pappy was in Florida.
 After his time in Hollywood, his second failed marriage, and his ongoing, swashbuckling, neurotic battle with Buck Star, perhaps he had reached for the succor of his mother.
 Mum Mum was living in St. Petersburg.
-He married again, and his wife had two daughters of which I am aware.
+He married again, and his wife had two daughters.
 I know little of these people, and it would serve no significant purpose to mentions names.
 I do know now that the two girls realized a genuine and moving love for Pappy.
 I suspect that their mother did so as well.
 Pappy had, in effect, become a father again, and I conjecture that, “…this fact …built …strength in Fought…” As he stood in the hot sunshine, beneath swaying palms along the coast, and pondered his imminent life, he would find need for strength.

 “…the evil spirit, the designer of procrastination and decay of Fought…”, the apparition of his struggle to find harmony between what was expected of him, and of what he so deeply dreamed of doing, emerged once again.
 He would find a variety of jobs in creative venues.
 He worked in a sign shop, built large floats for parades, and would piece together a compilation of odd jobs that would scarcely get him by.
 Like Doctor Frankenstein, in “…the end I created a monster.
 And, like the movies, he never was really destroyed… But he would get by.
 Star cannot win – because Fought is a greater man – conceived in a woman’s womb out of lust and passion – not out of emotional, neurotic need…” His mother loved him.
 His wife loved him.
 His stepdaughters loved him.
 And although the gap was wide and undefined, Trevor and I loved him.

-In the late sixties and early seventies, Boulder was – by one who had apparently not bummed a buck in the Haite – called the “hippie capital of the world.”
+In the late sixties and early seventies, Boulder was dubbed – by one who had apparently not bummed a buck in the Haite – the “hippie capital of the world.”
 It did qualify; I can testify to that.
 There were hippies everywhere.
 Hair was long and the freak flags flew wild and free!
 Fertile rock and roll rumbled throughout the foothills, singing the lyrics of movement, revolution, and anti-war.
 There were tie-dyes, buckskins, headbands, Volkswagens, festivals, psychedelic shops, and free love intermingling with the university, the federal facilities, and “The Establishment.”

 Brother James had moved to Boulder with me and we rented a small house.
 He had been out of the Navy for over a year, and had grown his hair and beard.
 I started my new job and quit cutting my hair.
 I was energized by the activity, and longed to play music and write songs.
 The military structure was gone from my life and I wanted to break free, let my freak flag fly!
 But, the banner of freedom flew above more than the youthful and optimistic call for social responsibility.
 To Yin there is Yang, to hot there is cold, to strong there is weak, to happy there is sad, and to the bright side there is a dark side, and it had filtered into the movement.
 It had come out of the closet.
 It had returned from Viet Nam.
 On “the hill” in Boulder one could purchase any kind of drug that was popular, acid, ludes, smack, weed, or speed.
 What was going up was in jeopardy of crashing down.